 - I virtually never prescribe antidepressants without also advising talking therapy.
 Depression can ruin your life - but counselling is a better long-term solution than tablets of any sort.

 GOPO for osteoarthritis

-Made from the rosehip, GOPO is a product marketed for relief of pain and stiffness for patients with osteoarthritis.
+Made from the rosehip, GOPO is a herbal medicine marketed for relief of pain and stiffness for patients with osteoarthritis.
 Several randomised controlled trials (the gold standard of research) suggest it can reduce pain in patients with osteoarthritis, as well as improving stiffness and general well-being.

 Importantly, people with knee and hip osteoarthritis taking GOPO needed significantly fewer strong painkillers compared to people taking placebo.

 Glucosamine for osteoarthritis

 You can buy glucosamine from a health food store or pharmacy.
 Taken at a dose of about 1500 mg a day, it may slow down the progression of osteoarthritis.
 The evidence for benefit isn't very strong and some is inconsistent, but it does have a good safety record so even with a small improvement any benefit is likely to outweigh the risks.

 Fish oil - for just about everything!